avilleret/Gem-wiki/plugins/videoSGI.md

-videoSGI - video grabber for SGIs
+videoSGI
 ===

+video grabber for SGIs

+# Description

 This plugin should access the cameras of *old* SGI/irix machines, like the **Indy** or the **O2**.